jfisteus/eyegrade/doc/user-manual/user-manual.rst

 this mode.
 When the system goes back to the *review mode*, set the id as explained in `Modifying the student id`_.

-At any point of the process, you can use the *manual detection* command (shortcut 'm') to reset the selection of corners and start again.
+At any point of the process, you can use the *Manual detection of answer tables* command (shortcut 'm') to reset the selection of corners and start again.
 If you think that the captured image is not good enough, you can also use the *discard* command (shortcut 'Backspace') to go again to the *search mode*.

 **Tip:** in the *manual detection mode*, make sure that the captured image shows all the answer tables as well as the exam model squares at